 With 1.4 million deaths in 2019, tuberculosis remains a leading global infectious cause of death, second only to COVID-19 in 2020.
 Antimicrobial resistant infections are projected to cause over 10 million deaths annually by 2050, in part reflecting non-pathogen directed prescription secondary to limited point-of-care diagnostics and laboratory infrastructure.
 These two major global public health and economic threats intersect through diagnostic algorithms that have for decades encouraged broad-spectrum antibiotic prescriptions (“trial-of-antibiotics”) during the diagnostic work-up leading to ~5 million people being treated annually for mycobacteriology-negative tuberculosis.

 Current point-of-care laboratory tests for detecting tuberculosis (TB) are suboptimal, they fail to detect TB in as many as 50% of tested individuals.
 Considering that TB is a life-threatening illness, there was need to still detect as many infected people as possible.
 To achieve this, standard TB diagnostic guidelines include giving patients antibiotic treatment that can treat most causes of respiratory symptoms except TB.
 Therefore, if a patient improves after the treatment, the possibility of TB is very narrow but if they don’t improve, they are deemed more likely to have TB.
-In other words, we use antibiotic treatment as a diagnostic test for TB where current standard tests are likely to have missed the disease.
+In other words, antibiotic treatment is used as a diagnostic test for TB where current standard tests are likely to have missed the disease.

 The underlying assumption that post-treatment symptom improvement “rules out” tuberculosis, had no clear evidence-base despite being in use for decades.
 The ACT-TB Study investigated the prevailing evidence gaps through a systematic review and RCT.